pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

     ![Concurrency model of Loader](media/concurrency-model-of-loader.png)

 During the data exporting process with Mydumper, a single table can be split into multiple SQL files with `--chunk-filesize` and other parameters.
 Each of these SQL files corresponds to a static snapshot data of the upstream MySQL at a specific moment and no correlation exists between two SQL files.
 So when importing the data with loader, you can directly start multiple worker goroutines in a loader unit and each worker goroutine reads to-be-imported SQL files independently and concurrently and applies them into downside streaming.
-That’s to say, loader loads data concurrently at the level of the SQL file.
+That's to say, loader loads data concurrently at the level of the SQL file.
 In task configuration,TiDB DM controls the number of worker goroutines with the `pool-size` parameter in the loader unit.

 **For incremental data replication**